Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Copyright Infringement

-Building upon the formalism of conditional differential privacy and publicity, we now define the mathematical criteria for: when a generative model $G$ can be considered to have infringed upon a specific data point or concept (e.g., a copyrighted image or IP), and when it does not, based on the model behavior.
+Building upon the formalization of differential privacy, we now define the mathematical criteria for: when a generative model $G$ can be considered to have infringed upon a specific data point or concept (e.g., a copyrighted image or IP), and when it does not, based on the model behavior.

 \begin{definition}[Copyright Infringement] Let $x_c \in D_C$ denote a copyrighted data point or concept, and $p$ be an input (e.g., a text prompt) semantically aligned with $x_c$.
 We say that model $G$ trained on $D$ \emph{infringes} upon $x_c$ if there exists a measurable subset $S \subseteq \{G(p_i) \mid p_i \in U(p)\}$ such that: